hydham/Docker-notes/10-docker-compose-dev-prod-multiple-files.md

-# Docker Dev & Prod Environment – Full Long‑Form ## 1.
+# Docker Dev & Prod Environment – ## 1.
 Introduction

 This is the final big chapter where we take everything we’ve done so far with Docker — building images, running containers, bind mounts, anonymous volumes, environment variables, Docker Compose — and we now evolve it into a **real development vs production workflow**.